RealDevExpert/wordpress-fictional-university/README.md

 In the admin side bar, plugins, we can see the newly created plugin.
 Activate it

 Right now, the plug-in doesn't do anything.
 Details in `out-first-unique-plugin.php`

+### Adding a Settings Page For Our Plugin

+A big part of what plugins do isn't just the feature that they bring to the table, but it's also letting the user adjust settings and preferences.
+This is where a plug in setting screen or an admin setting screen comes into play

+Our very first task is simply to learn how to add a link in the admin settings menu to a new custom page that we are creating

+### (...continued) Settings API

+Settings From and Settings API

+Our real goal here is just to permanently save the user's preferences into the database.

+So let's begin by looking at the WordPress database and seeing where it stores settings and option values.

+So how do we look at our database?

+Well, if you're using the local WP or local by flywheel application, just click on the current site that you're running.
+Then in this area you'll see a database tab.
+You can click on that and then just click on this "open adminer" button.
+Once you click on that, it should open a new tab that looks something like this, and this is the database for your WordPress website.

+Over here we see the different tables.
+The one that I want to draw attention to right now, though, is called options.
+So let's click onto that options table.

+And then instead of just showing the structure for the table, let's click this "select data" link.